Skip to main content

 Helicopter tours aren’t cheap, but they do provide the opportunity for a thrillingly different perspective on Iceland’s volcanic scenery.
 During the first stages of the Fagradalsfjall volcanic eruption, such tours – and those in small sightseeing planes – surged in popularity, and with good reason.

 Operators offer a range of tours that overfly the Reykjanes peninsula’s eruption sites and, in some cases, land amid dormant craters further afield.
-It’s the ideal way to appreciate the scale of a volcanic eruption, the extent and patterns of its lava flows in relation to the distribution of craters.
+It’s the ideal way to appreciate the scale of a volcanic eruption and the extent and patterns of its lava flows in relation to the distribution of craters.

 Inside The Volcano